merisolu/42sh/README.md

   - A Unix or Unix-like operating system (preferrably MacOs or Linux)
   - GNU Make 3.81

-Clone this repository and in the root directory run the following command to enter the shell:
+Clone this repository and in the root directory run the following command to enter the shell: `make; ./42sh`

+## Modular features

+- Inhibitors

+42sh includes full handling of single quotes, double quotes and backslashes.
+Text input can be edited across multiple lines and single quotes and backslashes can be used to inhibit the expasion of variables.
+Double quotes will only inhibit tilde expansion.

+- Additional parameter expansion formats

+The following formats are fully handled in this shell, and will even autocomplete [this is something even bash can't do ;) ].
+I also added a basic implementation of globbing with '*', to demonstrate the pattern matching functionalities of the last 4 formats listed below:

 ```
-make; make clean; ./21sh
+  - ${parameter:-word}
+  - ${parameter:=word}
+  - ${parameter:?word}
+  - ${parameter:+word}
+  - ${#parameter}
+  - ${parameter%}
+  - ${parameter%%}
+  - ${parameter#}
+  - ${parameter##}
 ```

 ## Resources we found very useful: